ThePutty/theputty.github.io/index.md

 ---
 layout: page
-title: About me
+title: Hi, I'm Tomáš
-subtitle: Why you'd want to go on a date with me
+subtitle: Let me introduce you to my side! (programmer | engineer | developer and such)
 ---

 My name is Inigo Montoya.
 I have the following qualities: